Employment

 For questions, please call 682-237-0400.

-The Clariden School currently seeks an experienced educator to serve as a middle school math and science teacher, with the ability to teach 1-2 sections in the Upper School (Chemistry is likely the science class in US) in the future.
-All teachers are asked to teach unique elective courses as part of their teaching load outside the core classes.
+The Clariden School currently seeks an experienced educator to serve as a Grades 6-12 math teacher.
+All teachers are asked to teach unique elective courses as part of their teaching load outside of the core classes.
 Teachers also serve as advisors to a small group of students and there is potential to advise a club and/or after-school activity.
+This is a new position as our faculty and student size continue to grow, and exact courses will be decided amongst the math teaching faculty.

-The ideal candidate for this unique position would have:
+- The ideal candidate for this unique position will have:

-- A minimum of a Bachelor’s degree in the subject area for which they teach and/or in education; a Master’s degree or higher preferred
+- A minimum of a Bachelor’s degree in the subject area for which they teach and/or in education, Master’s degree or higher preferred

 - A minimum of 5 years of teaching experience (teaching experience in IB a plus)